Facebook warns of increased spending, shares fall

 Wehner forecast revenue growth of 40 percent to 47 percent in the final quarter of 2014.
 That's down sharply from 59 percent in the third quarter.

+"We're investing where we think there’s a great opportunity for long term growth," Wehner said.
+"So we're investing in the people," as well as in existing and newly-acquired products, he said.

 Facebook reported a better-than-expected 59 percent jump in third-quarter revenue and a solid gain in its user base that's already the world's largest social media community.
-The company is considered a pioneer in mobile advertising, outshining rivals like Twitter Inc, which are struggling to sustain user engagement and growth.
+The company is considered a pioneer in mobile advertising, outshining rivals like Twitter Inc (TWTR.N), which are struggling to sustain user engagement and growth.

-Google Inc, the world's No.1 Internet search engine, has seen its advertising rates stuck in a multi-year decline as it adapts its lucrative advertising business for the smartphones that consumers increasingly favor.

-Mobile ads represented two-thirds of Facebook's advertising revenue in the third quarter, and the company said that the average price of its ads more than tripled year-on-year.
+Shares of Facebook, up roughly 47 percent this year, slid more than 10 percent to $72.65 in extended trading on Tuesday.

 "They continue to show that there is a lot of demand for their product, both in terms of users wanting to spend time there and advertisers wanting to spend money," said Ben Schachter an analyst with Macquarie Research.